Higher Yewards Farm

 Condor had to core to a depth of between 600 – 900mm to reach the sub ground behind the wall.

-Once all holes had been cored, the next stage of works was to install the bespoke duck bill anchors which are made at Condor Projects home base.
-The process for doing this starts with placing the anchor with attached drive bar into the mouth of each hole.
+Once all holes had been cored, the next stage of works was to install the bespoke duck bill anchors which are made at Condor Engineering home base.
+The process for doing this starts with placing the anchor with an attached drive bar into the mouth of each hole.
 Condor then using a specially modified breaker, hammer the anchors into the required depth given by the client.
 This process was repeated until all anchors had been installed.
-These anchors help to reduce time needed to be installed due to the fact that unlike other duck bill anchors, the drive rod is part of the anchor and stays in the ground which streamlines the whole operation.
+These anchors help to reduce the time needed to be installed due to the fact that, unlike other duckbill anchors, the drive rod is part of the anchor and stays in the ground which streamlines the whole operation.

 The load locker was switched on and pulled the anchor to the required load given by the client, once the required load had been reached the anchor was released to the working load and the team repeated the process until all anchors had been set.

 The final stage of works was to affix the pattress plates securely and tightly to the retaining wall.
 This was done by screwing the plates onto the threaded bar and tightening them until they were flush with the wall.
 If any of the plate was not tight with the wall, the team used a hand mix of rapid set and normal cement to secure the plates.
 This was especially well done by the team as the conditions were not optimal for cement work.